awethemes/awebooking/readme.txt

 If you have 2.x version, please do not upgrade to this version.

 == Changelog ==
+### [3.0.0-alpha-305] - 2017-07-09
+#### Changes
+- Template changes.

+#### Fixed
+- Fixed email not work.
+- Fixed can't set "Available" state in Rooms Management.
+- After delete a room-type, AweBooking data related to this room-type will be removed too.
+- After delete a booking, room state now restore to "available" and booking event will be clear.

 ### [3.0.0-alpha-301] - 2017-07-09
 #### Fixed
 - Fixed the migration notice always show.